lucaji/lucaji.github.io/proiezione-origami-book-cover-design/index.md

 - She said the story and the cover were to be cast within a city skyline.
 - Math formulas and expressions should have popped around, in a similar way to The Matrix.
-- The catch phrase "Mata-Hari non è mai esistita" needed to be highlighted.
+- The catch phrase "Mata-Hari non è mai esistita - Mata-Hari has never existed." needed to be highlighted.
 - Duality and Binary (plus and minus, opposites, extremes, etc.) are part of the story she'd like to see in the cover image as well.

 ## Assembling the Cover